How much does a honeymoon in the Maldives really cost?

 You can expect to spend anywhere from $6400 – $21,000 on just your room rate alone for a one-week stay in the Maldives.

 This means a room rate of around ~ $800-$3000 per night, depending on caliber of resort, the level of room (is a beach villa or an overwater bungalow more your style?) and the season you’re traveling in (the dry season is the high season in the Maldives, and it runs from November-March) You’ll find much less expensive rates in the off season (like half off!!)

-JETSET TIP: You can save a ton on these hotels by using your travel credit card points (my favorite credit card is the Amex Platinum – which I highly recommend applying for, here’s why)
+JETSET TIP: You can save a ton on these hotels by using your travel credit card points (my favorite credit card is The Platinum Card® from American Express – which I highly recommend applying for, here’s why)

 The cost of luxury resorts in the Maldives is very expensive.
 In fact, it’s probably the most expensive honeymoon destination in the world for most people (especially coming from the US, which is about as far as you can get!), but it is expensive for good reason.
 The Maldives is paradise on earth!!
 I personally think there is nowhere even close to it in the world.
 It is a dream.

 THE COST OF FOOD AND DRINKS IN THE MALDIVES

 You can expect to spend about 250 per person per day in the Maldives, whether you are on a full-board meal plan or if you are paying a la carte.
 Most resorts in the Maldives offer a half-board or full-board meal option.
 At a resort like Six Senses, full board includes breakfast, lunch and dinner and costs $222 per adult and $111 per child, and the half board meal plan includes just breakfast and dinner, and is $148 per adult, $74 per child.

 How much does alcohol cost in the Maldives?